 The Alaska Department of Health and Social Services (ADHSS) is closely monitoring an outbreak of respiratory illness caused by a novel coronavirus.
 For state health updates, click below.

 COVID-19 Vaccines and Testing

 SEARHC is committed to keeping everyone healthy and safe during the ongoing COVID-19 pandemic and annual flu season.

 Two COVID-19 vaccines were approved by the FDA and were proven safe and 95% effective.
-Vaccines have arrived, and SEARHC is following state guidance as outlined by the Centers for Disease Control (CDC) by inoculating frontline healthcare workers, residents of long-term care and first responders.
+Vaccines have arrived, and SEARHC is following state guidance as outlined by the Centers for Disease Control (CDC) for administering.
 Certain communities have started vaccinating the general public.
-Click here to register for a vaccine in your community.

 COVID-19 tests continue to be available.
 Read more below or call the COVID Hotline at 907.966.8799 for more information.

 COVID-19 AND INFLUENZA

 Flu season has compounded the challenges our providers are facing in combatting the pandemic.
 Since the flu and COVID-19 share symptoms, receiving your annual flu vaccination is more important than ever.
 Schedule a flu shot at your local clinic.

 If you are concerned you might have contracted COVID-19, don’t panic, as the flu or another respiratory virus is still the most likely cause of symptoms.
 Contact your healthcare provider for advice.
 If you choose to visit an emergency department, call ahead to alert staff of your COVID-19 concerns.

 Questions?
 Contact the SEARHC clinic in your community, or call the COVID Hotline at 907.966.8799 seven days a week from 8 a.m. – 5 p.m.